mypreview/Conj/docs/audio-block.md

 This feature allows you to select how much of the audio file is downloaded when the page or post is loaded.

-!> Note that enabling this option might slow your page’s load speed down.
+!> Enabling this option might slow your page’s load speed down.

 #### The following are the settings: